ProteinsWebTeam/interpro-docs/docs/searchways.rst

 about the search, including the sequence type, number of sequences analysed, current status, and expiry date.
 Users can perform several actions on their search results.
 The **Resubmit All** button allows running searches again using the latest InterProScan version.
 The search results can also be downloaded in different formats.
-Besides, search results are automatically saved in the browser.

 .. figure:: images/search/interpro_rtd_seq_list.png
    :alt: InterProScan search results (Sequences) page